FMC Photo Competition

-- Do NOT attach files to an email and do NOT use any social media such as Facebook, Instagram, Google Photos etc – they may compress your files without you knowing.
+- Please do NOT attach files to an email and do NOT use any social media such as Facebook, Instagram, Google Photos etc – they may compress your files without you knowing.

-- If you do not have an account with any file transfer service and are not sure about how to open or use these services then send an email to email@example.com .
-We can send you a link in Dropbox to which you can upload your files + entry form.
+- If you do not have an account with any file transfer service and are not sure about how to open or use these services then send an email to firstname.lastname@example.org .
+We can help you through the entry process.

 1. What defines a “Human Element”?